 Ovarian Cancer Program

 Overview

 The Ovarian Cancer Program at Cleveland Clinic Abu Dhabi’s Oncology Institute provides care for women during what can be a very difficult time.
-We offer a truly collaborative approach to cancer care, close to home.
-We use the very latest diagnostic and treatment techniques, supported by highly specialized and compassionate care; a very important differentiating factor when treating ovarian cancer and an essential part of improving outcomes for patients.
+Combining the very latest diagnostic and treatment techniques, supported by highly specialized and compassionate care, is an important differentiating factor when treating ovarian cancer and an essential part of improving outcomes for patients.

+Ovarian Cancer Program